 - Describe Project Management, its purposes, and results, from a Manager’s view.

-- Discuss the challenges facing Managers in today’s projects, and the actions a Manager can take to overcome the challenges and improve project success.
+- Discuss the challenges facing Managers in today’s projects, and the actions those who are Leading Project Managers can take to overcome the challenges and improve project success.

 - Identify the small portion of any project that has the greatest impact on project success, where Managers can guide their teams to excellent performances.

 - Describe the five most-important roles of Managers of Project Managers in Project-Oriented Organizations.

 - Discuss the most-important impacts a Manager has on the development of Project Managers.